 Fat simply doesn’t ferment.
 It, instead, becomes rancid.
 It oxidizes.
 This damages the vitamins and minerals in the oil, and makes it potentially harmful to our bodies.

 That’s exactly what Dr. Daniel is claiming has happened in the case of Green Pasture’s products.
 But Green Pastures says that their products are traditionally-made and beneficial.
-Which is correct?

 How Was Cod Liver Oil Traditionally Made?